WaveletGaussian: Wavelet-domain Diffusion for Sparse-view 3D Gaussian Object Reconstruction: Experiments

 \subsection{Datasets \& Implementation Details}

 \textbf{Datasets \& Metrics}.
-WaveletGaussian is evaluated on the Mip-NeRF 360 \cite{Mipnerf360} and OmniObject3D \cite{OmniObject3D} datasets, both of which contain multiple views of 3D objects from different perspectives.
-For each object, our framework only considers 4 views to simulate sparse-view reconstruction.
-Performance is evaluated on held-out views, using the PSNR, SSIM and LPIPS as evaluation metrics.
-Our evaluation protocols follow GaussianObject \cite{GaussianObject} exactly.
-Additionally, the total training time of all framework stages is recorded.
+The object reconstruction performance of WaveletGaussian is evaluated by measuring the quality of novel view renderings on held-out views of the Mip-NeRF 360 \cite{Mipnerf360} and OmniObject3D \cite{OmniObject3D} datasets, using the PSNR, SSIM and LPIPS metrics.
+Additionally, the end-to-end training time is recorded.

 \textbf{Implementation Details}.
-Our implementation is built upon GaussianObject \cite{GaussianObject}, a state-of-the-art sparse-view object reconstruction framework.
+Our implementation is built upon GaussianObject \cite{GaussianObject}.
 Different to ours, it leverages the LOO strategy and RGB-domain $\mathcal{D}$ for novel view repairs.
 Firstly, to replace LOO, we adopt the ORM strategy described at Section \ref{sec_orm}.
 During training $\mathcal{G}_d$, we use a mask $\mathbf{M}$ with $n_\mathbf{m} = 10$ masking regions, the total area of which covers 50\% of the object.
 Secondly, similar to GaussianObject, we leverage a pre-trained ControlNet \cite{ControlNet} for $\mathcal{ D}$.
-All training parameters remain the same, except $\mathcal{D}$ is fine-tuned on DWT-transformed corrupted-clean pairs, based on the Haar wavelet presented in Section \ref{sec:prelim}.
+All training parameters remain the same, except $\mathcal{D}$ is fine-tuned on LF corrupted-clean pairs.
 The HF-repairing $\mathcal{U}$ processes concatenated HF subbands and is terminated based on early stopping to prevent overfitting.